kindredresearch/SenseAct/README.md

 # Citing SenseAct

-For the SenseAct computational model, please cite Mahmood et al. (2018a).
-For individual tasks, please cite Mahmood et al. (2018b).
+For the SenseAct computational framework and the UR-Reacher tasks, please cite Mahmood et al. (2018a).
+For the DXL and the Create 2 tasks, please cite Mahmood et al. (2018b).

 * Mahmood, A. R., Korenkevych, D., Komer,B. J., Bergstra, J. (2018a).
 [Setting up a reinforcement learning task with a real-world robot](https://arxiv.org/abs/1803.07067).
 In *IEEE/RSJ International Conference on Intelligent Robots and Systems*.

 * Mahmood A. R., Korenkevych, D., Vasan, G., Ma, W., Bergstra, J. (2018b).
-Benchmarking Reinforcement Learning Algorithms on Real-World Robots.
+Benchmarking reinforcement learning algorithms on real-World robots.
+In *Proceedings of the 2nd Annual Conference on Robot Learning*.